 Golf packages offered by the hotel include Eurotunnel fares, accommodation and one round each at two Golf courses of the National.

-If your Golf holiday in France is centred in the northern part of the country, look no further than the Najeti Hotel du Golf Aa Saint Omer.
+If your Golf holiday in France is centered in the northern part of the country, look no further than the Najeti Hotel du Golf Aa Saint Omer.
 This stunning Golf resort offers its guests the best of the fabled French countryside and some memorable rounds of Golf in its very own Golf course.

 Having hosted European Tour events on more than one occasion, the Najeti hotel has gained prestige among the international Golfing community.

-Northern France also has another gem of a Golf resort, the Le Manoir Hotel.
+Northern France also has another gem of a Golf Resort, the Le Manoir Hotel.
 The forests of Le Touquet will envelop you in green serenity as soon as you step into this luxurious property.
 When stepping out, you can choose from two excellent Golf courses.